jcortial-safran/BasicTools_paper/paper.md

 mesh.ConvertDataForNativeTreatment()
 print(mesh)

-#the the mesh into the problem
+# Set the mesh into the problem
 problem.SetMesh(mesh)

-# we compute the numbering (mapping from the mesh to the linear system)
+# We compute the numbering (mapping from the mesh to the linear system)
 problem.ComputeDofNumbering()

 # Assembly the linear system
 with Timer("Assembly"):
     k,f = problem.GetLinearProblem()

-#compute the constraints to add to the system
+# Compute the constraints to add to the system
 problem.ComputeConstraintsEquations()

 with Timer("Solve"):
     problem.Solve(k,f)

-#Push the data from the solution vector to the FEFields
+# Push the data from the solution vector to the FEFields
 problem.PushSolutionVectorToUnkownFields()

 # Recover a point representation of the displacement
 # This is a no-op if the degree of the interpolation is 1 (P=1)
 problem.mesh.nodeFields["sol"] = GetPointRepresentation(problem.unkownFields)

-#Creation of a fake fields to export the rhs member
+# Creation of a fake fields to export the rhs member
 rhsFields = [FEField(mesh=mesh, space=None, \
 numbering=problem.numberings[i]) for i in range(3)]
 VectorToFEFieldsData(f,rhsFields)